Fast Curry Cauliflower Rice with Toasted Almonds

 3 tablespoons chives, washed and minced

 1. Put the roughly chopped cauliflower in a food processor.
 Pulse untilt the cauliflower is well chopped and resembles a rice-texture.
+It should make about 6-8 cups of "rice".
 Once processed into rice, set aside.

 2. Heat the coconut oil in a large skillet over medium-high heat until it is melted and hot.
 Add the almonds to the hot skillet and toast for 3-4 minutes, stirring occasionally.